Guides & best practices

 Though the goal of your landing page may not be laughter, high-converting landing pages still follow essential design best practices that resonate with Martin's quote.
 From navigation to copy, if you need to over-explain anything, your landing page isn't doing its job.

-With that on the table, let’s serve twelve piping-hot landing page best practices derived from success (or horror!) stories.
+With that on the table, let's serve 13 proven best practices for optimizing the landing page for lead generation — derived from success (or horror!) stories.

 1. Use clear, concise, and consistent language (the three Cs)